By Biron Clark

 By showing you are team-oriented and adaptable, by focusing on selling yourself instead of worrying about the age gap, and by building a strong connection with the interviewer, you can get job offers from an interviewer of any age.

 Biron Clark is a former Executive Recruiter for multiple Fortune 500 firms and venture-funded tech startups, and founder of the job search advice website Career Sidekick.
 His advice is read by more than one million people a month and has been mentioned/quoted in CNBC, Forbes, Business Insider, Business.com, Yahoo Finance, The Muse, and more.
-Follow Biron on twitter at @bironclark and on LinkedIn.
+Selected by LinkedIn as one of 10 "Top Voices for Job Search and Careers," follow Biron on LinkedIn and on Twitter at @bironclark.